1. What does God’s word say in the 37th Psalm regarding God’s purpose for the earth?

 19. HOLY SPIRIT A GIFT.
 The same clarity is found at Acts 2:17 (KJV): “17 And it shall come to pass in the last days, saith God, I will pour out of my Spirit upon all flesh: and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams.”
 Yes, the powerful force of God can be ‘poured out’ upon God’s servants to give them strength to accomplish His will.
 Peter was quoting from Joel 2:29, where we read in KJV, “And also upon the servants and upon the handmaids in those days will I pour out my spirit.”
 Again, it is so clear that this is referring to a force of God that they could not translate it as if a person, but rather as “my spirit.”
 Similar examples can be found throughout God’s word.
 How we need God’s powerful holy spirit in our lives to assist us in various ways, as it is compared to a good gift in Luke 11:13.
 (John 4:24; Galatians 5:17,22,23).
 Thus “Holy Ghost” is an incorrect, confusing, and misleading translation of the term “spirit” that was influenced by the false belief of the Trinity.
 The holy spirit is a powerful force of God that is vital for Christians to pray for, but is not to be worshipped or viewed as a real person alongside God the Father.

-20. (a) How serious of a matter is it for true Christians to comprehend and embrace the truth of God’s word? (b) How many faiths should true Christians practice? (c) What should be considered if the Nicene Creed has been adopted into a Christian faith?
+20. (a) How serious of a matter is it for true Christians to comprehend and embrace the truth of God’s word? (b) How many faiths should true Christians practice? (c) What should be considered if the Nicene Creed has been adopted into a Christian practice?